Dates: October 23-24, 2025

 Submission guidelines

-Abstracts (between 300 and 500 words) in .doc or .docx in English or Russian, including author(s) name(s) and affiliation(s) should be sent to moscow.readings@mail.ru before 01 September 2024
+Abstracts (between 300 and 500 words) in English or Russian, including author(s) name(s) and affiliation(s) should be sent to moscow.readings@mail.ru before September 15, 2025.

 Registration fee

-Moscow Readings conference does not have conference registration fee, although all costs will have to covered either by the home institution or by the presenters themselves.
+The Moscow Readings conference does not have a conference registration fee.
+All costs will have to be covered either by the home institution or by presenters themselves.

 Publishing opportunities

 Best papers will be considered for publication in peer-reviewed indexed journals Vestnik Moskovskogo universiteta.
 Seriya 10.
-Zhurnalistika (Scopus, Web of Science) and World of Media.
+Zhurnalistika (Web of Science, Scopus) and World of Media.
 Journal of Russian Media and Journalism Studies (Scopus).

 Contact details